 I am purchasing a flat and require a conveyancing solicitor in Radford who is on the National Westminster Bank solicitor.
 Could you point me in the right direction as regards a solicitor?

-The purpose of this site is restricted to being a directory service for conveyancers who wish to be listed as being on the approved conveyancing panel for Barclays in certain areas such as Radford.
-We dont recommend any specific conveyancer.
+Our service is limited to being a directory service for firms who wish to listed as being on the approved conveyancing panel for National Westminster Bank in certain locations such as Radford.
+We dont recommend any particular firm.

 Various web forums that I have come across warn that are the number one reason for stalling in Radford house deals.
 Is that correct?

 The Council of Property Search Organisations (CoPSO) has noted the conclusions of a review by MoveWithUs that conveyancing searches do not feature within the common causes of hindrances during the legal transfer of property.
 Local searches are not likely to be the root cause of delay in conveyancing in Radford.

 Back In 2002, I bought a leasehold house in Radford.
 Conveyancing and Nationwide Building Society mortgage organised.
 A letter has just been received from someone saying they have taken over the reversionary interest in the property.
 Attached was a ground rent demand for rent dating back to 1997.
 The conveyancing solicitor in Radford who previously acted has long since retired.
 Do I pay?